danmmarsden/emma-flights/README.md

 This writes `public/data/flights.json` by scraping the public `flight.info` schedule pages starting from today and moving forward until several empty days are found.

-## GitHub Pages
+## Static hosting

-The repo includes:

-- a GitHub Actions workflow that regenerates `public/data/flights.json` every day
-- a GitHub Pages workflow that deploys the static files from `public/`

-Once GitHub Pages is enabled for the repository, the app can run directly from the Pages URL with no Node server.
+The app is served from the `public/` directory and can run on GitHub Pages or another static host with no Node server.
+Regenerate `public/data/flights.json` before deploying whenever the schedule needs refreshing.

 ## Live data feed